 The Project Based Voucher: wait list may have duplicates across lists.
-Properties are also privately managed and open and close based upon demand.
+Properties are also privately managed and wait lists open and close based upon demand.

 The Homeownership program: No wait list has been established for this program.
-Program participation is open to otherwise eligible families; if demand for soft second budget authority approaches budget authority a waiting list of participants with mortgage pre-approval letters will be established.
+Program participation is open to otherwise eligible families; if demand for soft second mortgage assistance approaches budget limit a waiting list of participants with mortgage pre-approval letters will be established.